Local rigidity of Julia sets: Improve local conjugacies to algebraic correspondences

-The following theorem will be used in the proof of Theorem \ref{interval}.
-It can be deduced from Sullivan's rigidity theorem for non-linear CERs \cite{sullivan1986quasiconformal} (see \cite[Theorem 7.7]{ji2022homoclinic} for the precise statement and see \cite[Section 10.2]{przytycki2010conformal} for a proof), together with a characterization theorem of linear CERs \cite[Theorem 1.1]{ji2022homoclinic}. \begin{thm} Let $f$ and $g$ be two edomorphisms on $\P^1(\C)$ of degree at least $2$ such that $f$ is non-exceptional.
+(2) A characterization theorem of linear CERs \cite[Theorem 1.1]{ji2022homoclinic}. \begin{thm} Let $f$ and $g$ be two edomorphisms on $\P^1(\C)$ of degree at least $2$ such that $f$ is non-exceptional.
 Let $(f,K_f)$, $(g,K_g)$ be two CERs, $f(K_f)=K_f$, $g(K_g)=K_g$.
 Let $h:K_f\to K_g$ be a homeomorphism such that $h\circ f=g\circ h$ on $K_f$.
 Then the following two conditions are equivalent \begin{points}

 \item for every periodic point $x\in K_f$ we have $|df^n(x)|=|dg^n(h(x))|$, where $n$ is the period of $x$;